xurator/json-schema/README.md

 * `{version}` is an [ISO 8601 Date](https://www.iso.org/iso-8601-date-and-time-format.html) string
 * `schema files` may be contained in subdirectories as required

+The newest version of a collection must use a later date than all previous versions.

 This prescriptive layout ensures a consistent, opinionated mapping to:

 * [Absolute URIs for Schemas](https://json-schema.org/draft/2020-12/json-schema-core.html#name-base-uri-anchors-and-derefe)